-In 2014 we will rebuild our artists centre.
+In 2015 we will rebuild our artists centre.
 The current building is too small and very expensive to run.
 We have a design for a new space that offers both artists and public facilities to make, to explore and to share in the making of new work across the art forms.
 It also increases our capacity from ten to twelve bedrooms and adds two properly equipped studios.
-We have the promise of public funds for approximately 50% of the £1.3 million costs.
-Some big trusts will, we hope, fund part of the balance, but no contribution is insignificant and we hope that individuals – including past residents who have benefited from being here – will see fit to help.
+Creative Scotland has committed approximately 50% of the £1.3 million costs and we have already raised £400,000 of the balance from individuals and trusts.
+We still need to raise the rest.

 Sketch of proposed exterior Proposed floor plan

 Follow the progress of the capital project here.

 New buildings make it possible to run new residency programmes.
 Two of them are: